Order-based Structure Learning without Score Equivalence: Introduction

-A more popular approach is to perform MCMC sampling on the order space~\citep{friedman2003being, agrawal2018minimal}.
+A more popular approach is to perform MCMC sampling on the order space~\citep{friedman2003being, agrawal2018minimal, kuipers2022efficient}.
 Due to the acyclicity constraint, every $p$-node DAG has at least one consistent ordering of the $p$ nodes such that node $i$ precedes node $j$ whenever the edge $i \rightarrow j$ is in the DAG.
 Order-based MCMC methods are largely motivated by the following observation: the main computational challenge in structure learning lies in the uncertainty of order estimation, since once the ordering of variables is fixed, structure learning can be reduced to a collection of variable selection problems that are often considered to have a much smaller complexity.
 It is generally believed that the mixing of order MCMC is better than that of structure MCMC, because the search space is smaller and the posterior distribution on the order space tends to be smoother~\citep{friedman2003being}.
-However, the problem of traversing large MECs still exists.
-To see this, assume again that all CI relations can be learned from the data so that the posterior concentrates on one MEC.
-But any two DAGs in this MEC must have different orderings (since at least one edge is flipped), which means that the posterior distribution on the order space concentrates on a set at least as larger as the MEC.
+However, the problem of traversing large equivalence classes still exists.
+To see this, assume again that all conditional independence relations can be learned from the data so that the posterior concentrates on one equivalence class.
+But any two DAGs in this equivalence class must have different orderings since at least one edge is flipped.
+This implies that the posterior distribution on the order space concentrates on a set at least as large as this equivalence class.